 3 recommended places to stay.

-Finished only in early 2013, this modern wooden construction is the most spacious and comfortable accommodation of its kind – the Rolls Royce of bear watching hides – with space for ten occupants in comfortable two-tier bunk beds.
+Built in 2013, this modern wooden construction is the most spacious and comfortable accommodation of its kind – the Rolls Royce of bear watching hides!
+The hide is situated in an area of quiet unspoilt forest with excellent views of bears, and accommodates up to ten people in comfortable two-tier bunk beds.